taylormasiello/DeliveryDriver_2D/README.md

   **Use up, down, left, and right keys to accelerate, decelerate, turn left, and turn right respectively**

-1. Click green "Code" with down arrow (see above)
+1. Click green "Code" with down arrow (see above, hidden on mobile)
 2. Select "Download Zip"
 3. Extract files to your computer
 4. Open "DeliveryDriver2D_0.9vBuild" folder